avinor/terraform-azurerm-virtual-network-spoke/README.md

 # Virtual network spoke

 Terraform module to create a spoke virtual network according to Microsoft Best Practice of deploying Hub-Spoke architecture.
-This requires that the hub network has already been deployed and that the service principal / user running the terraform module have access to hub subscription, see [permissions required on Microsoft site](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering#permissions).
+This requires that the hub network has already been deployed and that the service principal have access, see Setup for more details.

 ## Recommendation